 "Reserve Commitment Area" shall mean all Gas reserves in and under or attributable to the area shown on Exhibit A.

+"Security Agreement" shall mean the Security Agreement to be entered into between Gatherer and Owner in substantially the form of Exhibit H.

 "Specifications" shall mean the System Specifications and Procedures of Gatherer, as the same may be amended and or supplemented from time to time.

+"Thermally Equivalent Quantities" shall mean the volume of gas delivered hereunder for Owner's account to the Delivery Point(s) which shall equal the thermal equivalent in MMBtu of the volume of gas received by Gatherer at the Receipt Point(s) hereunder during a given period of time less compressor fuel, dehydrator fuel, and loss and shrinkage of gas required for delivery of gas to the Delivery Point(s) hereunder during the same period of time.

 "WIC In-Service Date" shall mean the date that the Wyoming Interstate Gas Medicine Bow Lateral interconnection with the Fort Union Gas Gathering, L.L.C. gathering header is on line and fully operational.

 "Year" shall mean a period of 365 consecutive Days as defined above; provided however, that any such year which contains a date of February 29 shall consist of 366 consecutive Days.